 Hard Maple Veneer is also a popular choice in the sports industry as it is sometimes used in snowboards, skateboards, gymnasium flooring, bowling alleys and pins, and Hard Maple recently has overtaken Ash in the production of baseball bats!

-Species Name: Acer saccharum
+Species Name Acer saccharum

 Source: Northwest USA, Lake states, Canada.

-Pattern: Usually straight grained with fine texture.
+Pattern: Usually straight grained; fine textured.

-Characteristics: Heavy, hard, tough, and close grained.
+Characteristics: Heavy, hard, tough, close-grained.

-Uses: Furniture, flooring, interiors, cabinetwork, and decorative veneer.
+Uses: Furniture, flooring, interiors, cabinetwork, decorative veneer.